QuantiusBenignus/blurt/README.md

 ([ -f /dev/shm/ggml-base.en.bin ] || cp /path/to/your/local/whisper.cpp/models/ggml* /dev/shm/)
 ```

-At this stage the extension, while useful, is somewhat of a "convenience hack" and can be improved dramatically by a seasoned GNOME developer who may find a better way to invoke whisper.cpp and fill the clipboard.
+At this stage the extension, while useful, is somewhat of a "convenience hack" and can be improved by a seasoned GNOME developer who may find a better way to invoke whisper.cpp and fill the clipboard.
 A virtual keyboard device implementing a legitimate IBus input method to send the text to a target text field is another direction for improvement, although I have no idea how to spy the field in focus, outside of the hacky nature of `xdotoll` and such.

 ### Credits